-- a.
-Certification Intent
+- Certification Intent

-- b.
-Certificate Plan and Progress Report
+- Certificate Plan and Progress Report

-- Copy of student transcript
+- c.
+Copy of student transcript

 CERTIFICATE IN REHABILITA-TION AND DEAF/HARD-OF-HEARING STUDIES

 The Certificate in Rehabilitation and Deaf/Hard-of-Hearing Studies is designed to provide rehabilitation counseling students with knowledge about the principles of deaf culture and the skills needed to apply medical and psychosocial techniques to counseling with individuals who are deaf or hard-of-hearing.